gplepage/corrfitter/doc/html/_sources/corrfitter.rst.txt

         List of labels for the sources in the eigen-basis: ``'0'``, ``'1'`` ...

-    .. attribute:: svdcorrection
+    .. attribute:: correction

-        The sum of the SVD corrections added to the data by the last call to :func:`EigenBasis.svd`.
+        The sum of the :func:`gvar.regulate`` corrections added to the data by the last call to :func:`EigenBasis.regulate`.

-    .. attribute:: svdn
+    .. attribute:: nmod

-        The number of degrees of freedom modified by the SVD correction in the last call to :func:`EigenBasis.svd`.
+        The number of degrees of freedom modified in the last call to :func:`EigenBasis.regulate`.

     .. attribute:: v